Quantitative Graded Semantics and Spectra of Behavioural Metrics: Preliminaries

 \section{Preliminaries}

-We briefly recall some background on the category of metric spaces and on graded monads.
+Basic familiarity with category theory is assumed (e.g.~\cite{DBLP:books/daglib/0023249}).
+We write~$\SET$ for the category of sets and maps.
+Below, we recall some background on (bounded) metric spaces and universal coalgebra.

-\subparagraph{The category of metric spaces} We assume basic familiarity with category theory (e.g.~\cite{DBLP:books/daglib/0023249}).
-The real unit interval $[0,1]$ will serve as the domain of both distances and truth values.
+\subparagraph*{Metric spaces} The real unit interval $[0,1]$ will serve as the domain of distances and truth values.
 Under the usual ordering $\le$, $[0,1]$ forms a complete lattice; we write $\bigvee,\bigwedge$ for joins and meets in $[0,1]$ (e.g.\ $\bigvee_i x_i=\sup_i x_i$), and $\vee,\wedge$ for binary join and meet, respectively.
-More, we write $\oplus$ and~$\ominus$ for truncated addition and subtraction, respectively; that is, $x\oplus y=\min(x+y,1)$ and $x\ominus y=\max(x-y,0)$.
+We denote truncated addition and subtraction by $\oplus$ and~$\ominus$, respectively; that is, $x\oplus y=\min(x+y,1)$ and $x\ominus y=\max(x-y,0)$.
 These operations form part of a structure of $[0,1]$ as a (co-)quantale; for readability, we refrain from working with more general quantales~\cite{DBLP:conf/fossacs/WildS21,DBLP:conf/csl/Forster0HNSW23}.